Cloud-based field service softwareOur blog Using predictive analytics to improve field service management

 An important tool to increase customer satisfaction

-But, let’s not beat around the bush.
-This evolution is not necessarily easy for field service companies.
-While things have changed in recent years, field service companies have not traditionally been among the first to adopt modern operations.
 American field service providers have led the way, showing the benefits that can be realized by moving to digital operations.
 In Europe, companies such as Praxedo have been advocating for paperless processes in the field service management industry for more than a decade.
 So, things are moving in the right direction.

-The predictive analytics technologies available today allow field service management companies to offer efficient and innovative service management capabilities that exceed customer expectations.
+The predictive analytics tools available today allow field service management companies to offer efficient and innovative service management capabilities that exceed customer expectations.
 And it’s all thanks to smarter use of the massive amounts of data about service activities and customers that field service companies can now collect.

 Applying predictive analytics to field service management